KonstantinSviridov/stuff/Automation.md

 The `automation/automation.ts` script allows to perform batch conversion of JavaScript notebooks from the Portal to RamlScript notebooks and lunching the converted notebooks.

+You may launch the utility by the `node automation/automation.js` from the project root or create the corresponding launch configuration in your IDE.

 The automation steps are:
 ####Cloning the notebook configs [repository](https://github.com/KonstantinSviridov/notebook-configs)
 The repository is cloned into `automation/input` subfolder.
 It provides following files for each API: